 If neither a) the Secondary Channel Offset element nor b) a Channel Switch Wrapper element that contains a Secondary Channel Offset subelement are present within the same frame where a Channel Switch Announcement Element is present, the operating bandwidth after the switch is 20 MHz.

-An Extended Channel Switch Announcement frame shall not be used to switch to an operating bandwidth

-greater than 40 MHz.

-A VHT AP announces new TPC parameters for the BSS, that come into effect at the same time as the switch of operating channel, operating bandwidth, or both, by including a) one or more VHT Transmit Power Envelope elements and optionally an Extended Power Constraint element in a Channel Switch Announcement frame and b) one or more VHT Transmit Power Envelope subelements and optionally an Extended Power Constraint subelement in a Channel Wrapper element.
+A VHT AP announces new TPC parameters for the BSS, that come into effect at the same time as the switch of one or more of Country string (including Operating Table index), operating classes, operating channel or operating bandwidth, by including a) one or more VHT Transmit Power Envelope elements and optionally an Extended Power Constraint element in a Channel Switch Announcement frame or Extended Channel Switch Announcement frame and b) one or more VHT Transmit Power Envelope subelements and optionally an Extended Power Constraint subelement in a Channel Wrapper element.
 A STA that maintains association with the AP after the switch shall use the parameters in these elements and subelements received from the AP in the STA’s TPC calculations for the new operating channel and operating bandwidth (see 10.8 (TPC procedures)).

+A VHT AP announces a new Country string (including Operating Table index), new operating classes or both for the BSS, that come into effect at the same time as the channel switch, by including a) a New Country element in an Extended Channel Switch Announcement frame and b) a New Country subelement in a Channel Wrapper element.
+A STA that maintains association with the AP after the switch shall use the parameters in these elements and subelements received from the AP in order to maintain regulatory compliance.

 Table D-2—Behavior limits sets